• Skip to primary navigation

 It's especially good if, as with this tasty mushroomy broth, the leftovers feel like a whole new meal in themselves.
 Rather than 'just' the same thing served again the next day.

-How to make Leftover Roast Beef and Wild Rice Soup
+How to make Beef and Rice Soup

 Full printable recipe with measurements is below